 Opened in Spring 2010, Plough and Harrow pools have been constructed on the higher ground to the right above the three original lakes and are initially being reserved for match fishing with weights of up to 260lbs already coming out.

 The success of Plough and Harrow can be judged by the fact that matches regularly throw up winning weights of 120lbs whilst the match record for Plough currently stands at 260lbs with Harrow close behind with 250lbs.
 Both weights were for five hour club matches.

 Offering 29 pegs on Plough and 30 pegs on Harrow, both pools have been stocked predominantly with F1 carp together with commons and mirrors, golden and green tench, barbel and bream.
 The carp currently run between 1lb and 8lbs with the tench being between 2lbs and 3lbs.
 The barbel average 2lbs and the bream up to 2lbs.

 The most popular methods for fishing Plough and Harrow are fishing the pole with pellet, fishing a waggler in the margins, the central channel or towards the island and fishing a feeder to the island.
 The most popular baits are soft hooker pellets, sweetcorn, maggots and chopped worm.

-As with the other Peatling Pools waters, match tickets cost £8.00 each and bookings should be made by calling 0116 2867316.
-In addition to being reserved for club matches, both pools are used for regular Open Matches which are held on Wednesdays, Saturdays and Sundays.
-Details of the Open Matches can be found on the notice board at the fishery.
+As with the other Peatling Pools waters, match tickets cost £9.00 each and bookings should be made by calling 0116 2867316.
+In addition to being reserved for club matches, both pools are used for regular Open Matches.
+Please e-mail firstname.lastname@example.org or telephone 0116 2867316 for dates and information.

 How to get there...